joshbegley/nyt-latest/README.md

 `Plus, a new poll shows Kamala Harris closing in on Donald Trump.`\
 https://nytimes.com/2024/07/25/briefing/olympics-paris-trump-harris-poll.html

-**USWNT 3-0 Zambia takeaways: Rodman, Swanson score to help U.S. win Olympic opener**\
+**USWNT 3-0 Zambia takeaways: Rodman and Swanson score to help win Olympic opener**\
 `The U.S. opened its Olympic tournament with a win.
 Here's how it happened...`\
 https://nytimes.com/athletic/5659018/2024/07/25/uswnt-zambia-takeaways-rodman-swanson/